MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 ## Problem setting `startingDirectory`

-If the `startingDirectory` is being ignored in your profile, first check to make sure your settings.json's syntax is correct.
+If the `startingDirectory` is being ignored in your profile, first check to make sure the syntax is correct in your [settings.json file](./get-started.md#settings-json-file).
 To help you check this syntax, `"$schema": "https://aka.ms/terminal-profiles-schema"` is automatically injected.
 Some applications, like [Visual Studio Code](https://code.visualstudio.com/download), can use that injected schema to validate your json file as you make edits.

 If your settings are correct, you may be running a startup script that sets the starting directory of your terminal separately.
 For example, PowerShell has its own separate concept of profiles.
 If you are changing your starting directory there, it will take precedence over the setting defined in Windows Terminal.